TylerRenfro/portfolio-2023/_research-artifacts/remote-usability-testing.md

 # Benchmarking Legacy

-Before investing resources into building new software, it's a good practice to benchmark the legacy product.
-Not only does this identify known painpoints, but it can also help uncover current successes.
+Before upgrading to new technology, it's a good practice to benchmark the legacy product.
+Not only does this identify known pain points, but it can also help uncover current successes.

 ![leagcy platform UI]({{ site.baseurl }}/images/remote-usability-test/legacy-system.jpg "Leagcy platform UI"){:.border}